WalletScrutiny/WalletScrutinyCom/_hardware/keywallettouch.md

 According to the [site's technical specifications](http://www.keywallet.co.kr), this product is CC EAL 5+ and FIDO certified.
 It resembles a credit card in appearance and is meant to connect with an external device with NFC.

 As shown in [this video](https://youtu.be/0ePgzZmz9ws?t=22), the companion app is responsible for making transactions but it depends on the card to sign them.
-Unfortunately, because the companion app is non-verifiable, we also cannot verify the security of this product.
+The card signs whatever the non-verifiable companion app asks to sign.

 Verdict: Transactions are signed blindly.